cseebach/uphold-server/README.md

         host: 192.168.1.35
         port: 6379

-If this file is absent, Uphold will crash. `localhost` will be the default host and `6379` the default port if either or both or the `redis` block are missing.
+If this file is absent or unparseable, Uphold will inform you. `localhost` will be the default host and `6379` the default port if either or both or the `redis` block are missing.

 ### Client Configuration